Reading Time: 3 minutes

 It is natural for a business to want to sell to a particular group of customers – in other words, to find its niche.
 First, people typically feel comfortable in one to two areas.
 They are reluctant to step outside of their comfort zone.
 Second, the theory that companies should sell to target audiences is one of the most common pieces of advice shared.
 And it is valid advice.

-By fitting themselves into a niche versus a super-niche, organizations give themselves the flexibility to cross-promote and connect clients to strengthen and build their customer base.
-However, multiple super-niches are ok because it still allows for growth.
-Choosing one super- niche can have devastating consequences, including shutting down the business because none of their clients can afford to pay them any longer.
+By fitting themselves into a niche rather than a super-niche, organizations give themselves the flexibility to cross-promote and connect clients, thereby strengthening and building their customer base.
+However, multiple super-niches are ok because they still allow for growth.
+Choosing one super-niche can have devastating consequences, including shutting down the business because none of their clients can afford to pay them any longer.

 Points to Consider